 - An inherited instability of the toe joint (such as having tight tendons), often present from birth

-- Instability caused by past trauma to the toe
+- Instability caused by past trauma or injury to the toe

 - Underlying nerve conditions